Unboxed-Software/solana-course/content/paging-ordering-filtering-data.md

----
-title: Page, Order, and Filter Program Data
-objectives:
-- Page, order, and filter accounts
-- Prefetch accounts without data
-- Determine where in an account’s buffer layout specific data is stored
-- Prefetch accounts with a subset of data that can be used to order accounts
-- Fetch only accounts whose data matches specific criteria
-- Fetch a subset of total accounts using `getMultipleAccounts`
----

 # TL;DR

 - This lesson delves into some functionality of the RPC calls that we used in the deserializing account data lesson